avantrec/avantrec.github.io/sonoplus-faq/index.md

 ![SonoPlus](/images/AirPlayMenu_Smaller.png)

-SonoPlus supports multiple simultaneous AirPlay streams from different Apple devices to different Sonos speakers, and works with speakers that are grouped via the Sonos app.
+SonoPlus supports multiple simultaneous AirPlay streams from different Apple devices to different Sonos speakers, so you only need one SonoPlus device to support all of your Sonos players.

 Speaker volume, play/pause, next/previous track are all controlled by the sending device, as with any other AirPlay speaker.